WHAT'S SO SPECIAL?

-Image: The colour system from 1810 of Philipp Otto Runge.
+Image: The color system from 1810 of Philipp Otto Runge.

-The concept has existed for hundreds of years, but it is only now, thanks to modern colour research (Kolormondo is based om CMY, not RYB), that there is a product to be touched, played with, and learned from.
+The concept has existed for hundreds of years, but it is only now, thanks to modern color research (Kolormondo is based on CMY, not RYB), that there is a product to be touched, played with, and learned from.
 Cyan blue, Magenta red and Yellow form a triangle on the Equator piece.
-All colours are created mixing these three.
+All colors are created by mixing these three.

 Image: The Kolormondo colour concept explained.

 A COLOUR TOOL

 Kolormondo is a tool for teaching and discussing color, to find a certain hue and to see color relations.
 It is a bridge between experts and beginners.
 That is what makes it so special!